 The junior varsity level is intended for those who display the potential of continued development into productive varsity level performers.
 Team membership is usually dominated by ninth and tenth graders.
-Eighth graders may also be included provided they have satisfied all Athletic Placement Process requirements.
+Seventh and eighth graders may also be included provided they have satisfied all Athletic Placement Process requirements and have administrative approval.